Elementary Art Educators

 Meghan Ford

-West View Elementary School, Art Teacher
+Pauline-Glenn Springs Elementary School, Art Teacher

-I grew up in Pauline, SC and graduated from Dorman High School in 2009.
+I grew up in Pauline, SC, and graduated from Dorman High School in 2009.
 While at Dorman, I participated in a variety of art classes including sculpture and watercolor.

 After graduating high school, I attended USC Upstate where I received my Bachelor of Arts in Art Education with a Minor in Art History.
 While at USC Upstate, I served with the National Art Education Association, USC Upstate Student Chapter, as vice president for one year and president for two years.
-During my time at USC Upstate, I was fortunate to have the experience of teaching at Pauline Glenn Springs Elementary School, Anderson Mill Elementary School, Gable Middle School and Dorman Freshman Campus.
+During my time at USC Upstate, I was fortunate to have the experience of teaching at Pauline Glenn Springs Elementary School, Anderson Mill Elementary School, Gable Middle School, and Dorman Freshman Campus.

 In the fall of 2013, I became a proud member of the District 6 art staff.
-During my first year of teaching, I taught at Anderson Mill Elementary School, Arcadia Elementary School and West View Elementary School.
-Now I am a full time Wildcat at West View Elementary.
+During my first year of teaching, I taught at Anderson Mill Elementary School, Arcadia Elementary School, and West View Elementary School.
+During the summer, I enjoy teaching summer classes and have had the opportunity to teach at Lone Oak Elementary and West View Elementary.

 Amelia Lorenz